alonso-m/bamboo-agent-x86-docker/README.md

 ## JVM Configuration

-If you need to pass additional JVM arguments, use the `VM_OPTS` environment variable.
+You can pass additional JVM arguments by using the `VM_OPTS` environment variable.

-This way you can customize Bamboo agent's memory usage by overriding wrapper's default configuration.
-For example, if you want to change the initial amount of memory to 512MB and maximum amount of memory to 2048MB, add the following to your docker run command:
+This way you can customize the Bamboo agent’s memory usage by overriding the wrapper’s default configuration.
+For example, to change the initial memory to 512MB and the maximum memory to 2048MB, add the following properties to your docker run command:

-`-e VM_OPTS=VM_OPTS="-Dwrapper.java.initmemory=512 -Dwrapper.java.maxmemory=2048"`
+`-e VM_OPTS="-Dwrapper.java.initmemory=512 -Dwrapper.java.maxmemory=2048"`

-The list of all wrapper configuration properties can be found [here](https://wrapper.tanukisoftware.com/doc/english/properties.html).
+For the list of all configuration properties, see [Wrapper configuration properties](https://wrapper.tanukisoftware.com/doc/english/properties.html).

 # Extending base image